Family Business Branding and The Secret Drivers to Brand Success

 Nothing is more enduring as a family business than two hospitality examples from Japan.
 Zengoro Hoshi is the 46th generation boss of The Hoshi Ryokan, a traditional Japanese inn established 1,300 years ago.

-The world’s oldest hotel is run by Fujiwara Mahito, the 52nd generation descendant to manage Nishiyama Onsen Keiunkan since the year 705, beside hot springs where traveling samurai and shogun once stopped to refresh.
+The world’s oldest hotel is run by Fujiwara Mahito, the 52nd generation descendant to manage Nishiyama Onsen Keiunkan since the year 705, beside hot springs where travelling samurai and Shogun once stopped to refresh.
 In an interview with the KPMG Family Business Think Tank, Hoshi explains that both the family and the business core values are seamlessly expressed and impressed, “instilling the simple business motto in each new generation.”

 When success breeds success and astronomical growth and wealth occur rapidly in the span of one lifetime, keeping customers connected to core brand values is a strong message that the founder can embrace and project.
-Two powerful examples of self-made 20th century patriarchs are seen here:
+Two powerful examples of self-made 20th-century patriarchs are seen here:

-Family Founders Can Embody Authentic Brand Values
+Family Business Branding Through Their Founders Can Embody Authentic Brand Values

 1) IKEA – From humble beginnings, one of the world’s wealthiest individuals is the 90-year-old founder of the largest furniture store group on earth, as well as the second-largest charitable foundation.
 He eschews the trappings of wealth, living in his boyhood rural Älmhult municipality, where IKEA headquarters is located.